 Bring a beverage -- coffee or tea, beer or wine, whatever is your pleasure.
 We will start promptly at 4:01 pm with a toast!
 And if you're hungry, bring food and feel free to leave the video on.
 Even I have been known to eat lunch at 4 pm.

 Bring a hat (to actually wear) and dancing shoes (metaphorically).
 I'll explain.

-For the first month we spend with a book (January/March), bring either a quote or a question related to the book.
+The first month we spend with a book, bring either a quote or a question related to the book.
 Again, no judgement if you didn't read the book.
 (Psst... great last minute questions: "What part of the book spoke to you most?" and "What, if anything, offended you?")

-For the second month with the book (February/April), bring an insight triggered by the book, by the book club, or by a fascinating conversation you had with someone that month.
+The second month with a book, bring an insight triggered by the book, by the book club, or by a fascinating conversation you had with someone that month.

 Golden Rule -- do unto others as you'd have them do unto you.
 Be kind.
 No judgement.

 Stay curious.
 If someone holds vastly different views than yours, get curious, not defensive.
 "Wow.
 I never thought of it that way before.
 What life experiences led you to that view?"

 The Art of Gathering by Priya Parker is fabulous too.

 Obviously, I'd love for you to sign up for the book club.
 It's not too late.
 Really.
 Remember, to read or not to read is up to you.

 If you're interested in one-on-one support instead of, or in addition to, the book club, then please sign up for an "initial chat" on my calendar.
 The first hour is always free with no strings attached.